bcye/Sword/README.md

 ```

 # Running the bot
-Build the libraries with `swift build`, then type `.build/debug/yourswiftexecutablehere`
+Build the libraries with `swift build`, then type `.build/debug/yourswiftexecutablehere` (on mac: `.build/x86_64-apple-macosx10.10/debug/yourswiftexecutablehere`)

 # Running the bot in Xcode
 To run the bot in Xcode, you first have to compile the libraries with `swift build`.
 Then to build the xcode project, type `swift package generate-xcodeproj`.
 Finally, type `open yourswiftexecutablehere.xcodeproj`, look at the top and follow the steps below